Naperality/Certification-Projects/README.md

 # Certification-Projects
-These are my project requirements for viability of certifications in Free Code Camp
+These are my project requirements for viability of certifications in Free Code Camp.
+This includes HTML-CSS and JAVASCRIPT Certification projects.